 4. Conclusion

 The study showed that aqueous leaf extracts of P. crispum, B. pilosa, L. taraxacifolia and V. doniana offer benefits such as ameliorating hypercholesterolaemia on a dose-dependent rate.
 The use of aqueous leaf extracts as a therapeutic agent in the treatment of hypercholesterolaemia was observed to produce improved hypoglycaemic, anti-dyslipidaemic, effects.
 Generally, aqueous leaf extract of B. pilosa and L. taraxacifolia showed greater ameliorative effects on lipid profile of the hypercholesterolaemic induced rats.
-The ameliorative effects of the extracts compared favourably with the standard drug in most of the parameters at a dose-dependent rate.
+The ameliorative effects of the extracts compared favorably with the standard drug in most of the parameters at a dose-dependent rate.

 5. Recommendations